Last updated on July 14th, 2022 at 10:01 pm

 For me, happiness IS the path and the way of walking.
 I choose to walk in happiness and peace, and to make those my “ways of being.”

 If I’m not happy with a situation in my life, I can change it or accept it, and keep my happiness while I’m at it!
-In this case I certainly could have let what happened spoil my mood, since I was not able to get my Â money back.
-In the grand scheme of life however it didn’t really seem like a big deal to me.
+In this case, I certainly could have let what happened to spoil my mood, since I was not able to get my Â money back.
+In the grand scheme of life, however, it didn’t really seem like a big deal to me.
 Lesson learned, check; move on!

 Time to enjoy London!

-How To Make 2012 Your Happiest Year Yet, No Matter What!
+How To Make This Your Happiest Year Yet, No Matter What

 While it can be tempting to feel discouraged when something happens to us that we don’t like, and in the course of a lifetime that’s going to happen sometimes! – remind yourself as you launch this year that you can still choose happiness, in spite of the circumstances of your life, even as you do what you can to alter those circumstances.